Phytochemical foods are those vital plant substances that help to keep us well by reducing oxidative-stress and chronic inflammation.

 Many of these phytochemical foods have proven cholesterol-lowering properties.

 Constipation is a serious problem in today's society, provoking a host of serious large bowel and rectal diseases.
 Whilst phytochemical foods per se only contribute in part, they are found in those fruits and vegetables that are high in fibre.

-Ask anybody enjoying a large amount of phytochemical foods, and you'll find they have no problems with constipation.
+Ask anybody enjoying a large amount of phytochemical foods, and you'll find they have no problems with their toiletries.
 Beetroot constipation is a favourite page, in part to the phytochemicals called betalains.